 IV.
 Preliminary Findings on the Application

-MET submitted an acceptable application for expansion of its scope of recognition.
-OSHA's review of the application file, and pertinent documentation, indicate that MET can meet the requirements prescribed by 29 CFR 1910.7 for expanding its recognition to include the addition of these five test standards for NRTL testing and certification listed above.
+MET submitted an acceptable application for expansion of the scope of recognition.
+OSHA's review of the application file, and pertinent documentation, indicate that MET can meet the requirements prescribed by 29 CFR 1910.7 for expanding recognition to include the addition of the test standard for NRTL testing and certification listed above.
 This preliminary finding does not constitute an interim or temporary approval of MET's application.

-OSHA welcomes public comment as to whether MET meets the requirements of 29 CFR 1910.7 for expansion of its recognition as an NRTL.
+OSHA welcomes public comment as to whether MET meets the requirements of 29 CFR 1910.7 for expansion of NRTL recognition.
+OSHA additionally welcomes comment on the proposal to add one additional test standard to the NRTL Program's List of Appropriate Test Standards.
 Comments should consist of pertinent written documents and exhibits.
-Commenters needing more time to comment must submit a request in writing, stating the reasons for the request.
-Commenters must submit the written request for an extension by the due date for comments.
-OSHA will limit any extension to 10 days unless the requester justifies a longer period.
+Commenters needing more time to comment must submit a request in writing, stating the reasons for the request, by the due date for comments.
+OSHA will limit any extension to 10 days unless the requester justifies a longer time period.
 OSHA may deny a request for an extension if the request is not adequately justified.
-To obtain or review copies of the exhibits identified in this notice, as well as comments submitted to the docket, contact the Docket Office, Room N-2625, Occupational Safety and Health Administration, U.S. Department of Labor, at the above address.
+To obtain or review copies of the exhibits identified in this notice, as well as comments submitted to the docket, contact the Docket Office, at the above address.
 These materials also are available online at http://www.regulations.gov under Docket No. OSHA-2006-0028.

-OSHA staff will review all comments to the docket submitted in a timely manner and, after addressing the issues raised by these comments, will recommend to the Assistant Secretary for Occupational Safety and Health whether to grant MET's application for expansion of its scope of recognition.
+OSHA staff will review all comments to the docket submitted in a timely manner.
+After addressing the issues raised by these comments, the agency will make a recommendation to the Assistant Secretary for Occupational Safety and Health regarding MET's application for expansion of the scope of recognition.
 The Assistant Secretary will make the final decision on granting the application.
 In making this decision, the Assistant Secretary may undertake other proceedings prescribed in Appendix A to 29 CFR 1910.7.

-OSHA will publish a public notice of its final decision in the Federal Register.
+OSHA will publish a public notice of the final decision in the Federal Register.

 End Supplemental Information